Ramko9999/Pathfinding-Visualizer/README.md

 ![End Point Moving](https://user-images.githubusercontent.com/41026856/64916557-f1716800-d744-11e9-96b8-39a45086141f.gif)

-Clicking A will set the algorithm to A* and Clicking B will set the algorithm to BFS
+Clicking A will set the algorithm to A*, clicking B will set the algorithm to BFS, and clicking D will set the algorithm to Bidirectional BFS.

 ## Demos